ovh/docs/pages/platform/public-cloud/setup_instance_reverse/guide.en-gb.md

 ## Objective

-Reverse DNS is the complement to a "forward" DNS resolution which resolves domain names into IP addresses.
-To set up the reverse DNS resolution means that an IP address will resolve into the domain name (or host name) it is mapped to.
-When a DNS lookup of the associated IP address is performed, this domain name is returned as the response.
+Reverse DNS is the complement to "forward" DNS resolution which resolves domain names into IP addresses.
+With reverse DNS resolution, an IP address can resolve into the domain name (or host name) it is mapped to.
+This means that DNS queries of the associated IP address will return this domain name.

 Configuring the reverse DNS resolution for an instance is especially useful when sending emails.
 A mail server's validation by spam protection systems will improve if a DNS lookup of the IP address resolves properly.